-In January 2017, the Company signed letter agreements with Gunpoint Exploration Ltd. ("Gunpoint") and Millrock Resources Inc. ("Millrock") to consolidate the former company's three Cecilia-Margarita concessions with the Violeta concession into a unified Cecilia Project.
+In April 24, 2017, the Company signed letter agreements with Gunpoint Exploration Ltd. ("Gunpoint") and Millrock Resources Inc. ("Millrock") to consolidate the former company's three Cecilia-Margarita concessions with the Violeta concession into a unified Cecilia Project.
 The Cecilia Project, located in northeastern Sonora, Mexico, is targeting epithermal gold-silver mineralization associated with a felsic flow-dome complex which is similar in age and composition to volcanic structures associated with the large La Pitarrilla and San Julian silver deposits found in the State of Durango, Mexico.
-The epithermal gold-silver mineralisation at Cecilia is hosted by silicified breccias and quartz-fluorite veinlets hosted by massive, porphyritic and locally flow-banded rhyolite rocks underground workings and twenty-three diamond drill-holes have tested predominantly gold-bearing quartz veinlet stockworks and hydrothermal breccias hosted by siliceous volcanic rocks.
-Previous exploration completed by the predecessor to the Geologic Survey of Mexico and Cambior Explorations consisted of geological mapping, extensive surface and underground rock-chip sampling and two diamond drilling programs, one comprising 19 holes drilled in 1995 and an earlier campaign of four drill-holes.
-Highlights of exploration results reported by the previous operators include:
+The epithermal gold-silver mineralization at Cecilia is hosted by silicified breccias and quartz-fluorite veinlets hosted by massive, porphyritic and locally flow-banded rhyolite rocks.
+Mineralization is believed to be related to larger northwest trending structures which are the 'plumbing', or conduits for mineralizing fluids that have deposited gold at Cecelia and possibly other metals at depth.
+These northwestern structures are complemented by mineralized northeast and east-west striking faults/lineaments.